marcossantiago/docker-workshop/README.md

 ## Run your first Web Server with Docker

+From the Cloud9 IDE terminal run an nginx docker container, exposing port 80.

 ```bash
 $ docker run -it --rm -p 80:80 nginx
 ```

-Navigate to the Endpoint URL on port 80 (HTTP) to view the nginx welcome page.
+Navigate to the Endpoint URL on **HTTP** port 80 to view the nginx welcome page.

 ## Full setup